michaelhenkel/contrailmanual/control.md

 <li>configuration variables</li>
 </ol>
 ```
-IP='10.0.0.201' # the IP address configured on the database node
+IP='10.0.0.203' # the IP address configured on the database node
-DISC_SERVER=$IP # IP address, hostname of the Discovery server (config node).
+DISC_SERVER='10.0.0.201' # IP address, hostname of the Discovery server (config node).
 Can also be the vip if load-balanced
 HOSTNAME=ctrl2 # the hostname of the database node
 ADMIN_USER=admin
 ADMIN_PASSWORD=ladakh1